Paul Coffey: Playing career

 In his youth, Coffey played in the 1974 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Mississauga.

-Coffey was drafted sixth overall by the Edmonton Oilers in the 1980 NHL Entry Draft.
+Coffey was drafted sixth overall by the Edmonton Oilers in the 1980 NHL entry draft.
 He blossomed in the 1981–82 season, scoring 89 points and was named a second-team NHL All-Star.
 In the Oilers' first Stanley Cup-winning season, 1983–84, he became only the second defenceman in NHL history to score 40 goals in a season and added 86 assists to finish second in point scoring.
 He won his first James Norris Memorial Trophy in 1984–85 while posting 37 goals and 121 points.
 On December 26, 1984, in a game against the Calgary Flames, Coffey became the last defenceman in the 20th century to score four goals in one game.
 Coffey went on to post a historic post-season in the 1985 Playoffs, setting records for most goals (12), assists (25), and points (37) in one playoff year by a defenceman on the way to another Stanley Cup.
 He won the Norris Trophy again in 1985–86, while breaking Bobby Orr's record for goals in a season by a defenceman, scoring 48.
 His 138 points that year was second only to Orr (139 in 1970–71) among defencemen.

-Coffey helped Edmonton to a third Cup in 1986–87, but the deciding game seven that year against the Philadelphia Flyers would be his last in an Oilers' uniform.
-After a monetary dispute with Edmonton's head coach and general manager Glen Sather, Coffey was traded to the Pittsburgh Penguins in 1987.
-Upon joining Pittsburgh, he changed his uniform number from 7 to 77, which he would wear for most of the rest of his career until his final season in Boston, where he wore 74.
+Coffey helped Edmonton to a third Cup in 1986–87, but the deciding Game 7 of that year's Stanley Cup Finals against the Philadelphia Flyers would be his last in an Oiler uniform.
+Coffey had two years remaining on a contract that paid him a reported $320,000 a year, but held out at the beginning of the 1987–88 season, wanting the contract renegotiated to pay him $800,000 a year.
+Team owner Peter Pocklington refused to do so, and offended Coffey by suggesting he lacked courage when playing; Coffey vowed never to put on an Edmonton uniform again and demanded a trade.
+On November 24, 1987, the Oilers traded Coffey, along with Dave Hunter and Wayne Van Dorp, to the Pittsburgh Penguins for Craig Simpson, Dave Hannan, Moe Mantha, and Chris Joseph.

+As the Penguins' Rod Buskas was already wearing uniform number 7, Coffey agreed to change his uniform number from 7 to 77.
+He would wear it for most of the rest of his career until his final season in Boston, where he wore 74.
 Coffey played four and a half seasons with Pittsburgh.
 On December 22, 1990, Coffey became the second defenceman to record 1,000 points, doing so in a record-breaking 770 games.
 Coffey won a fourth Stanley Cup in 1990–91 with Pittsburgh.
-During the 1992 season Coffey passed Denis Potvin to become the career leader in goals, assists, and points by a defenceman.
+During the 1992 season, Coffey passed Denis Potvin to become the career leader in goals, assists, and points by a defenceman.
 He was then traded to the Los Angeles Kings where he was reunited with former Oilers teammates Wayne Gretzky and Jari Kurri for parts of two seasons.